AslerRoca/Deep-CXR-Score/README.md

 #### ResNet-50 training

-A modified ResNet-50 architecture (thesis reference: 34) was trained on a single NVIDIA RTX 3060 GPU.
+A modified ResNet-50 architecture was trained on a single NVIDIA RTX 3060 GPU.
 The model was fitted on the training set, tuned on the validation set to select the best checkpoint, and evaluated on an independent test set.
 The model outputs lobar-level MRI scores for bronchiectasis/wall thickening, sacculation/abscess, mucus plugging, consolidation, special findings, and perfusion.

 #### Modified architecture